gohugoio/hugo/content/functions/first.md

 ---
 title: first
 linktitle: first
-description: Slices an array to only the first Nth elements.
+description: "Slices an array to only the first _N_ elements."
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01